top of page

 Lyann Kennedy

 Lyann wanted to be involved with a dynamic and inspirational charity who, with a can-do attitude, are shaping the way dance and movement is seen into this new decade.
-She has been a consistent member of dna since we opened in 2015 with various hats to her name, and now sits on the board as our Secretary.
+She has been a consistent member of DNA since we opened in 2015 with various hats to her name, and now sits on the board.

 Lyann has worked in community settings for over 18 years within housing, education & training and arts organisations, project managing & facilitating training programmes for socially excluded, unemployed and disabled people across East London and Essex.